Sailors aboard the USS John Finn conduct a sea and anchor detail in Diego Garcia

-Sailors aboard the Arleigh Burke-class guided-missile destroyer USS John Finn (DDG 113) strike up a line on the flight deck during a sea and anchor detail in Diego Garcia, July 16.
+Seaman Devonte Cheek, from Charlotte, North Carolina, fakes out a line on the fo’c’sle aboard the Arleigh Burke-class guided-missile destroyer USS John Finn (DDG 113) during a sea and anchor detail in Diego Garcia, July 17.
 John Finn is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th Fleet’s principal surface force.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Alexandria Esteban)

 |Date Taken: